-We hope that our proposed model for voice will provide a way for both interpreter trainers and interpreting students to better monitor the latter's voice in interpreting and thereafter further enhance voice consciousness.
+It is hoped that my proposed model for voice will provide a way for both interpreter trainers and interpreting students to better monitor the latter's voice in interpreting and thereafter further enhance voice consciousness.

-While calling for voice consciousness, Horváth (ibid., p.
+While calling for voice consciousness, Horváth (2017, p.
 235) also pointed to some future research directions.
-Among the new research questions she raised, two are particularly relevant to our present paper.
-One is "Is voice consciousness enough to provide the interpreter with an increased control over the suprasegmental features of the speech they are producing?"
-The other is "To what extent is it possible for interpreters to prevent their emotions from being heard through their voices?"
-We call for research to employ our voice model and find answers to these two questions to further contribute to interpreter education and interpreting assessment.
+Among the new research questions she raised, two are particularly relevant to the present paper.
+One is 'Is voice consciousness enough to provide the interpreter with an increased control over the suprasegmental features of the speech they are producing?'
+The other is 'To what extent is it possible for interpreters to prevent their emotions from being heard through their voices?'
+I call for research to employ my voice model and find answers to these two questions to further contribute to interpreter education and interpreting assessment.
 There could also be a third direction of inquiry.
-This is to survey the opinions of interpreting tutors and students, as well as interpreting service users, regarding the usefulness of our proposed voice model.
-Investigations in this regard would help us revise our model if/when necessary, in order for it to be optimally useful.
+This is to survey the opinions of interpreting tutors and students, as well as interpreting service users, regarding the usefulness of my proposed voice model.
+Investigations in this regard would help me revise the model if/when necessary, in order for it to be optimally useful